oemof/oemof-solph/doc/meta_description.rst

 Assembler methods
 ******************
 The *assembler* methods can be specified in two different ways.
-First functions from the solph-library called *linear_constraints.py* can be used to add constraints to the *assembler*.
-Secondly *assembler* methods can use other *assembler* methods and then be extended by functions from the library.
+Firstly, functions from the solph-library called *linear_constraints.py* can be used to add constraints to the *assembler*.
+Secondly, *assembler* methods can use other *assembler* methods and then be extended by functions from the library.
 The same holds for the objective *assembler*.
 The objective function uses pre-defined objectives from the solph-library called *linear_objectives.py*.

-If necessary the two libraries used be *assemlber* methods can be extended and used in methods of *OptimizationModel()* afterwards.
+If necessary, the two libraries used be *assemlber* methods can be extended and used in methods of *OptimizationModel()* afterwards.

 Solve and other
 ****************
-Moreover the *OptimizationModel()* class contains methods for setting options and solving the optimization model.
+Moreover, the *OptimizationModel()* class contains methods for setting options and solving the optimization model.